 In additions to his restaurants, Chef Mina has developed the Michael Mina Wine Club.
-Curated by Mina Group Wine Director Rajat Parr ’96, members receive carefully selected wines quarterly accompanied by recipes from Chef Mina.
+Curated by the Mina Group, members receive carefully selected wines quarterly accompanied by recipes from Chef Mina.
 A die-hard San Francisco 49ers fan and season ticket holder, Chef Mina’s Bourbon Pub in the new Levi Stadium is the site of an elaborate tailgate party during football season.

 Technology is an essential tool for Chef Mina to oversee all of his entities.
 He stays connected to every dish at every restaurant through the company’s online database.
 Every new dish proposal must be submitted to Chef Mina through the database, called Recipe Exchange.
 If a cook has an idea for a dish, he or she sends Chef Mina a photo of it, the recipe, and the dish it replaces.
 If Chef Mina approves, the cook adds a demo video, cost analysis, recipe notes, menu description, beverage pairing, possible allergies, silverware markings, and the exact wording a server should use to describe the dish to diners.
 Everything is recorded.
 It’s a painstakingly detailed system but has allowed Chef Mina to maintain tight control on his empire with the use of an iPad.